The Staffy X Kelpie: The Australian Mix Breed Profile

 They could be, but only if you offer plenty of outdoor exercise.
 If you have an apartment, it’s important to consider both the size and needs of your prospective puppy.

-Size-wise, the kelpie and the Staffy are one the small side of medium, so they could fit well in a bigger flat.
+Size-wise, the Kelpie and the Staffy are on the small side of medium, so they could fit well in a bigger flat.
 However, these are both very active breeds, and you need to provide sufficient walk and playtime to keep their energy in check.
 If you want your new dog to go out with you every day, and don’t plan on leaving them alone for hours, having a Kelpie cross Staffy in an apartment is feasible.

-However, if you want to be away for most of the day and don’t particularly enjoy outdoor walks year-round, this is probably not the right choice.
+However, if you want to be away for most of the day and don’t particularly enjoy outdoor walks year-round, this crossbreed is probably not the right choice.

 Adopting A Kelpie Cross Staffy Puppy